Sandor-Toth/crash-guide/cheatPy/OOP.md

 ### What is OOP?

-OOP, or object-oriented programming, is a programming paradigm that uses objects to organise and structure code.
+OOP or object-oriented programming, is a programming paradigm that uses objects to organise and structure code.
 This approach helps to make programs easier to understand, maintain and extend.

 ### What do we use OOP for?